 Electro-Harmonix Holy Grail Nano (Digital)

-If you don’t have much to spend, you’ll find the best value with an Electro-Harmonix Holy Grail Nano.
+If you don’t have much to spend, you’ll find the best value with another Electro-Harmonix product: the Holy Grail Nano.
 A simplified version of the similar Holy Grail Plus and Holy Grail Max pedals, it offers three reverb styles—spring, hall, and flerb, an Electro-Harmonix original flanged reverb.
 Though it has fewer options, it executes them to perfection.
 Its emulation of a classic spring reverb is all but indistinguishable from an analog and the hall reverb is lush and open.
 The simple, single-dial interface can be easily controlled with your foot during a live performance, and the clear tone works beautifully with other pedals in your effects rig.

 Types of Reverb

 Most digital reverb pedals produce a wide range of potential sounds.
 Hall, chamber, and room reverbs are exactly what they sound like—an emulation of what the listener would hear if the musician were playing in that kind of space.
 Hall reverb is typically longer, lasting one to three seconds, and has a bright start with a tapering decay that gives the sound a warm tone.
 Chamber reverbs are similar with a shorter decay, and room reverbs are live on the attack with a quick decay.
 These styles of delay are typically aimed at enhancing rather than altering the instrument’s sound.